4r70/Kahev6itlus/README.md

 Server opens at localhost:3000

 ## Current plans/limitations
 1. Currently the questions are in static JSON and adding them is therefore not convenient.
-Sometime in the future I might make a handy UI for creating my own questions.
+Sometime in the future I might make a handy UI for creating questions.
 2. The game is not playable on narrow screens.
 3. You can only play 1 round/question at a time, after which you have to choose a new question and the score is zero again.
 Someday, for example, I will implement a multi-round system.
 Score can be manually edited though.
 4. There is no way to mark the questions asked.